hungovercoders-blog/datagriff/docs/_posts/2023-11-11-blog-comments-giscus/2023-11-11-blog-comments-giscus.md

 ![Footer File]({{ site.baseurl }}/assets/2023-11-11-blog-comments-giscus/footer_file.PNG)

-## Comments Now Appear on Blog!
+## Comments Now Appear on Blog

 You can now see on this blog post below you can add a comment by logging in with your github account and sending me some feedback.

-These comments also appear in the discussions of the repo we setup earlier.
+These comments also appear in the [discussions](https://github.com/hungovercoders-blog/datagriff/discussions) of the blog repo.

 ![Discussions Blog Repo]({{ site.baseurl }}/assets/2023-11-11-blog-comments-giscus/discussions_blog.PNG)